CANTON farmers MARKET

 Community Gardening 2021

-The wait-list has opened for the 2021 Community Garden program.
-If you are interested in renting a garden plot with the Canton Farmers Market, join the wait-list today!
 Garden plots are limited and come in sizes: 4x6, 8x10, and 10x18.
 By renting a garden plot at Preservation Park or at the Dog Park, you can grow your favorite organic veggies and herbs all summer long!
+Watch for 2022 information in January.

 A special thank you to Victory Toyota of Canton and Victory Honda of Plymouth for donating fencing to our community gardens!